syafiqoarashy/pbd-midterm-project/README.md

 - Speakers Section
     1. A button will be used as a CTA(Call-To-Action) for the user to redirect them to the Speakers Page
 - Sessions Section
     1. A button will be used as a CTA(Call-To-Action) for the user to redirect them to the Sessions Page
-- Authors Section
-    1. A button will be used as a CTA(Call-To-Action) for the user to redirect them to the Sessions Page
-- Submissions Section
-    1. A button will be used as a CTA(Call-To-Action) for the user to redirect them to the Sessions Page
 - Venue Map
     1. the Venue Map section will provide a full map of the Conference Event venue.